 In the end, the Chinese delegation left the Easter discussion at Longbridge following a full and frank exchange of views, having not approved any of the design schemes.
 According to Steve Cropley of Autocar, there was still a great deal of work to be done: ‘The meeting did not reach any final decisions, but it did refine the proposals and protagonists realised, at least, they had to decide between two main approaches – to make the four- and five-door models considerably different in design, or cut some costs and make them obvious relatives.
 The former would have the advantage of allowing the Chinese-built four-door to be brought into the UK a few years later as a replacement for the Rover 75.’

 He continued: ‘As discussions concluded, the SAIC delegation was moving towards MGR’s contention that the hatch had to be a challenging design to compete in Europe, though there was little unanimity about which proposal to choose.
 The Longbridge Designers, for their part, accepted that China would need a more upmarket car.’
-Whether this was because SAIC concluded the styling schemes were not up its street, or because there were deeper, graver concerns about MGR’s viability to remain an ongoing concern have yet to be ascertained.
+Whether this was because SAIC concluded the styling schemes were not up its street, or because there were deeper, graver concerns about MGR’s viability to remain an ongoing concern has yet to be ascertained.

 RDX60: the end of the line – and the project